noproblemo1/project-sedici/README.md

 > Remember it takes a few minutes for DNS to propagate, so it might not work straight away.

-If you have any problems, mention me on Bluesky ([@samuel.bsky.team](https://bsky.app/profile/samuel.bsky.team)) or DM me on Twitter ([@mozzius](https://twitter.com/mozzius)) and I'll try to help.
+If you have any problems, mention Mozzius on Bluesky ([@samuel.bsky.team](https://bsky.app/profile/samuel.bsky.team)) or DM him on Twitter ([@mozzius](https://twitter.com/mozzius)) and he'll try to help.

-If you like the project, you can [sponsor me](https://github.com/sponsors/mozzius)!
+If you like the project, you can [sponsor Mozzius](https://github.com/sponsors/mozzius)!
 It's not required, but it's appreciated :)